UK Vape Tax Increase: Expectations and Implications

 7. Conclusion

-Promises of using the additional revenue generated to fund Trading Standards feel vague and seem to lack any concrete planning and action such as an effective Vape Industry Licensing Scheme, which the legitimate vaping industry has been pushing for for years and would make monitoring and enforcement a lot more effective.
+Promises to use additional revenue to fund Trading Standards feel vague, lacking concrete planning and action, such as implementing an effective Vape Industry Licensing Scheme.
+The legitimate vaping industry has been advocating for this scheme for years, as it would make monitoring and enforcement significantly more effective.

 Sources